The Day the Earth Stopped

 The Day the Earth Stopped is a 2008 American direct-to-DVD science fiction action horror film produced by independent studio The Asylum, directed by and starring C. Thomas Howell.
-Thomas stars as the protagonist, soldier Josh Myron, who witnesses the arrival of giant alien robots that threaten to destroy the Earth unless they are shown the value of human existence.

-Its title and premise are similar to those of the 2008 remake of The Day the Earth Stood Still (of which The Day the Earth Stopped is considered a mockbuster.
+It is a mockbuster of the 2008 remake of The Day the Earth Stood Still, which was released three days later.
+Howell stars as the protagonist, soldier Josh Myron, who witnesses the arrival of giant alien robots that threaten to destroy the Earth unless they are shown the value of human existence.

 Plot

 The film centers on soldier Josh Myron, as six hundred and sixty six gigantic extraterrestrial robots land on Earth.

 As the robots are landing, two alien humanoids also arrive, one male and one female.
 Both are eventually captured by the military who try to communicate with them.
 Eventually, the female starts talking to Myron and reveals that she can read his mind along with others.
 Myron is told that the entire human race is a threat to the rest of the galaxy and unless she is shown the value of humanity by sunset, the planet will be destroyed.

 Attempts to communicate with the robots fail as they vaporize anyone that tries to attack them or even fires a rifle to get their attention.
 An effort is made to destroy the robots using Sidewinder Missiles, delivered by YF-22s.
 The missiles are ineffective and the attacking planes are destroyed.

-The woman, who reveals that her name in its closest English translation is Skye, also displays the ability to harness surrounding energy to protect herself.
-However, after using that, the military officer in charge of the "mission" starts to use a Taser on Skye, leading to Myron violently intervening and being thrown off the project.
-He goes AWOL but, as he is driving away, he is telepathically contacted by Skye and he returns to rescue her.
-The effort proves successful and starts a citywide search for him and Skye.
+The woman, who reveals that her name in its closest English translation is Sky, also displays the ability to harness surrounding energy to protect herself.
+However, after using that, the military officer in charge of the "mission" starts to use a Taser on Sky, leading to Myron violently intervening and being thrown off the project.
+He goes AWOL but, as he is driving away, he is telepathically contacted by Sky and he returns to rescue her.
+The effort proves successful and starts a citywide search for him and Sky.

-The male alien also manages to escape as the robots begin a systemic attack on the planet, first with an electromagnetic pulse (which aids in Josh rescuing Skye).
+The male alien also manages to escape as the robots begin a systemic attack on the planet, first with an electromagnetic pulse (which aids in Josh rescuing Sky).
 It is also discovered that the robots are slowing down the Earth's core and stopping the planet's rotation.